The Basic Rule -- 120 Participants with Balances

 Under ERISA and Department of Labor regulations, any retirement plan that files as a "large plan" on Form 5500 must include an independent auditor's report.
-The threshold that triggers this requirement is straightforward: 100 or more eligible participants on the first day of the plan year.
+The threshold that triggers this requirement is straightforward: 120 or more participants with account balances on the first day of the plan year.

-Once your plan crosses that 100-participant line on the first day of the plan year, you are required to file a Form 5500 as a "large plan" and attach an Independent Qualified Public Accountant (IQPA) report -- in other words, you need an audit.
+Once your plan crosses that 120-participant threshold on the first day of the plan year, you are required to file a Form 5500 as a "large plan" and attach an Independent Qualified Public Accountant (IQPA) report -- in other words, you need an audit.

 The 80-120 Rule